carlvisagie/purposeful-ai-backend/README.md

-# Purposeful Live Coaching Platform
+# Purposeful Live Coaching Platform - Your Path to Wellness